nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 race were assembled there: dim brown, clear brown, rich brown, chestnut, copper, yellow, near-white, mahogany, and gleaming anthracite.
-Charming brown matrons, proud yellow matrons, dark nursemaids pulled a zigzag course by their restive little charges....
+Charming brown matrons, proud yellow matrons, dark nursemaids pulled a zigzag course by their restive little charges.<span class="three-dots"></span>

 And the elegant strutters in faultless spats; West Indians, carrying canes and wearing trousers of a different pattern from their coats and